 That’s what I love about watching Inside No. 9, it’s trying to guess the ending.
 Do you start with the ending or do you reach the end naturally?

-SP: Usually we get there naturally.
+Steve: Usually we get there naturally.
 Sometimes we will debate beforehand.
 And sometimes we will think we know where we’re going and then change it halfway through if we think it’s too obvious.

 We’re very aware now that people are on the lookout for these twists, and we’ve accepted that people will always try and second guess us, so it’s this sort of cat and mouse game.
 We’re aware of that.
 We can see where we think people will think it’s going and then take them in a different direction.